CloudCoinConsortium/CloudCoin/Merchant Tools/README.md

 ```
 ## 2. Backend Action Page
 You can use any language such as PHP, Python, Ruby, Java, C# etc. Your language will call the raida_go command line program and this executable will tell you how many CloudCoins the customer sent you.
 For more information read https://github.com/CloudCoinConsortium/POSJS/blob/master/sample/action.php

-Here is a sample of action.php calling the raida_go executable.
+Here is a very simple example of an action page calling the raida_go executable:
 ```php
 <?php

 	$my_wallet = $_GET['merchant_skywallet'];
 	$received_from = $_GET['sender_skywallet'];
 	$amount_due = $_GET['amount'];